grscheller/git-notes/notes/git-notes.md

 interface was designed to implement user version control workflows.
 Typically I find that most GIT GUI clients, web interfaces and IDEs are designed to adapt the user to some particular workflow, typically that of the tool designer.
-Without a knowledge of GIT's CLI iterface, it is much harded to know what to look for in a particular GIT GUI client's menus, keyboard shortcuts, and help utility.
+Without a knowledge of GIT's CLI interface, it is much more difficult to know what to look for in a particular GIT GUI client's menus, keyboard shortcuts, and help utility.
 GUI and web clients come and go, GIT's CLI interface will be with us for decades, if not centuries.

 #### Resources I used to learn GIT: